onzfonz/comp227/src/content/7/en/part7d.md

 If we inspect the contents of the bundle file, we notice that it could be greatly optimized in terms of file size by removing all of the comments.
 There's no point in manually optimizing these files, as there are many existing tools for the job.

-The optimization process for JavaScript files is called <i>minification</i>.
+The optimization process for JavaScript files is called **minification**.
 One of the leading tools intended for this purpose is [UglifyJS](http://lisperator.net/uglifyjs/).

 Starting from version 4 of webpack, the minification plugin does not require additional configuration to be used.
-It is enough to modify the npm script in the <i>package.json</i> file to specify that webpack will execute the bundling of the code in <i>production</i> mode:
+It is enough to modify the npm script in the *package.json* file to specify that webpack will execute the bundling of the code in **production** mode:

 ```json
 {